JayhawkZombie/EECS581Project/README.md

 ### Physics
 Used with permission of the author.
 Credit is attributed to Derek Slagle
-A link cannot be provided to an online repository as one does not exist for this code
+A link cannot be provided to an external online repository as one does not exist for this code.
+The code for this exists in [SFEngine/ThirdParty/Physics/](https://github.com/JayhawkZombie/EECS581Project/tree/master/SFEngine/ThirdParty/Physics)